 Any additional time spent over the set limit for assessment, when available, may incur cost of £100 per 30 minutes or part thereof.

 Please note specialist assessments by other professionals such as Speech and Language Therapist, Occupational Therapist and Clinical or Education Psychologist, investigations etc. may incur additional cost.

 All investigations requested as a part of assessment are not included in the assessment cost.
 They are payable directly to the concerned third party.

 There is a small charge for medication prescriptions outside of consultation appointment for example repeat prescriptions.

-Cancellation charges: Any cancellation without a prior notice of at least 48 hrs will be subject to administrative charge of £100/- to cover admin/ room hire fees etc.
+Cancellation charges: Any cancellation without a prior notice of at least 48 hrs may be subject to administrative charge of £100/- to cover admin/ room hire fees etc.